 Applying a Form of Energy

 The “application of a form of energy”, which is listed as a controlled act in the RHPA, is not authorized to Respiratory Therapists under the Respiratory Therapy Act, 1991.
-Two of these procedures outlined under this controlled act, can apply to the practice of Respiratory Therapy, and may be performed under specific circumstances, with the requisite knowledge, skill and competency.
-These include:
+One of these procedures outlined under this controlled act, can apply to the practice of Respiratory Therapy, and may be performed under specific circumstances, with the requisite knowledge, skill and competency.
+This includes:

 use of an Automatic External Defibrillator (AED)